Hanzm10/Hardware-Inventory-Sales/README.md

 ## UI Design

 The graphical user interface (GUI) of the application is designed using Java Swing.
-The UI components are organized into different panels and frames to provide a user-friendly experience.
-The design is responsive and customizable to suit the needs of the user.

 You can visit the [UI Design](https://www.figma.com/design/yxYlvE85nY8IwhmsykmZXe/Hardware-UI?node-id=0-1&t=8Fw66rAWLIh6rxAr-1) folder to view the mockups and wireframes of the application.